PPgp/bayesTFR/README.md

 ## More to come
-- Email prliu@uw.edu for for requirements
+- Email prliu@uw.edu for requirements